roldanmoncada/09-README-Generator/README.md

-  # README Example!
+  # Test App for the Video Recording of This Assignment!

   [![license](https://img.shields.io/badge/license-MIT-blue.svg)](https://shields.io)

   ## Description:
-  This is being created as an example for the app's README.
-No app is being create unfortunately.
+  Not much to add except to reiterate that this is a test.

   ## Table of Contents:
   - [Description](#description)